build-on-aws/content/tutorials/application-integration-patterns/01-request-response-with-api-gateway/index.md

 - We will call API Gateway a couple of times, which provides 1 million free calls per month.
 - We will run a Lambda function for a few time, which also provides 1 million free invocations per month.

 So if you follow the step-by-step guide, you'll definitely stay within the free trier.
-However, I've also added a section to the end that helps you remove all the resources creates during this tutorial.
+However, I've also added a section to the end that helps you remove all the resources created during this tutorial.

 ## Prerequisites